Updated 25 June 2020

 Some theoretical physicists are so enthusiastic about information theory that they regard it as a fourth pillar of modern physics, following thermodynamics, relativity and quantum theories.
 But I find a fundamental inconsistency between these theories.

 Thermodynamics has a concept called entropy, sometimes characterised as disorder.
 It is a fundamental law of thermodynamics that entropy never decreases but can only ever increase, which it does inexorably over time.
 Many physicists treat entropy as the inverse or opposite of information, on the grounds that it takes a lot more information to describe a highly disordered situation accurately, but a very ordered and regular setup can be described very simply.
-For example the size of a black hole, as measured by the area of its event horizon, is a measure of the entropy that the hole has swallowed.
+For example the size of a black hole, as measured by the area of its event horizon, is a measure of both the entropy and the information that the hole has swallowed.
 The entropy of the universe has vastly increased since the Big Bang and therefore the information it carries must have decreased.

 Quantum theory also has a concept of information.
 The properties of any given quantum naturally carry information, and information is transmitted when a quantum travels from one place to another.
 Shannon's law describes how much information can be carried by say a beam of light.
 When two quanta interact, the information may be radically transformed but it is never destroyed.
 Since quantum mechanics is time-symmetric, information can never be destroyed either.
 Therefore, throughout any sequence of quantum interactions, the total amount of information in the system must remain constant.
 The amount of information in the universe must therefore have remained constant since the Big Bang.